 The best way to get a feel for what it would be like to live and study at different universities is to visit them and attend open days.

-However this may not be possible for the foreseeable future, so all the more reason to spend lots of time researching your options online.
-Many universities are running virtual open days, and we’d advise you to attend as many of these as you can.
-Universities often have videos on their YouTube channels that will give you a feel for the campus and student life.
+We’d advise you to attend as many open days as you can, both in person and virtual.
+If you can’t visit a university for any reasons, many have videos on their YouTube channels that will give you a feel for the campus and student life.
 For example, you can find out what it’s like to study at Queen Mary University of London here.

 You can find more advice and resources for choosing a university here.
 Keep in mind that when you apply for university through UCAS, you can initially apply to four or five universities before narrowing these down to your top two.
 Good luck with finding the right university for you!